On the Quadratic Phase Quaternion Domain Fourier Transform and on the Clifford algebra of $R^{3,1}$: Perspective of quaternion quantum field theory

 Bosonic wave propagations in Weyl fermion background and in Dirac fermion background are different.
 The former is suitable for detecting chiral U(1) symmetry and the latter is suitable for detecting charge U(1) symmetry.

 The Clifford algebra bases for ${\mathcal A}_{3,1}$ were taken from Garling \cite{Garling11}, but there are differences in definition of time.
 The time axis $e_1e_4, e_2e_4$ and $e_3e_4$ are contained symmetrically.
 Our model has qualitative differences between the combination of $e_0$ and $e_3e_4$ and $e_0$ and $e_1e_4, e_2e_4$.
 The paths $L21-L24$ contain different path $e_ie_4$ and $-e_je_4$.
-It might be necessary to considder M\"obius band structure, if time evolution can be evaluated.
+We extended the Vahlen transformation on a (2+1)D Clifford algebra given by Porteous\cite{Porteous95} to (3+1)D Clifford algebra, and changed the M\"obius transformation matrix element $xx^-$ to $\sum_{i=1}^3 X_i \bar X_i$.

-Whether the CP violation observed in nature is related to the Clifford algebra remains for a future study.
+There are three quaternion local times in contrast to one local quaternion time postulated by Ariel\cite{Ariel21,Ariel23}.
+When there are hysteresis effects, it might be necessary to consider M\"obius band structure.